Nastel/tnt4py/README.md

 streaming.logEvent(logger, "This is an example", sourcefqn,
        time_usec=1457524800000000, corr_id="your-correlator-id", location="Atlanta, Ga")
 ~~~~
 Correlators are used to connect/stitch multiple events into a single related activity.
-Events are related when shared one ore more correlators.
+Any number of events are related when they share one ore more correlators.

 ## User Defined Metrics
 You can also report user defined metrics (e.g. CPU, memory, Order Amount).
-This is done via Snapshots and Properties in the metrics module.
-A Snapshot holds a collection of Properties that are user defined.
+This is done via `Snapshots` and `Properties` in the metrics module.
+A `Snapshot` holds a collection of user define `Properties`, each property is `name, value, type` pairing.

 ### Streaming Events with Snapshots and Custom Properties
-Snapshots can be attached to an Event by adding a list of Snapshots to the snapshots arguement.
+Snapshots can be attached to an `Event` by adding a list of snapshots to the `snapshots` argument.

 ~~~~python
 # generate unique id